depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

       * This example illustrates how simple GANs are to implement by doing it in 145 lines of Python using Numpy and a simple autograd library.

   **Questions**:

+  _The first three questions this week are here to make sure that you understand some of the most important points in the GAN paper.
+The last question is to make sure you understood the overall picture of what a GAN is, and to get your hands dirty with some of the practical difficulties of training GANs._

   1. Prove that minimizing the optimal discriminator loss, with respect to the generator model parameters, is equivalent to minimizing the JSD.
       * Hint, it may help to somehow introduce the distribution $$p_m(x) = \frac{p_d(x) + p_g(x)}{2}$$.